acapiluppi/knowledgesharing/README.md

     * it produces a list of page locations within a paper that might contain the link to the replication package

     * for each page location, the script extract the three lines "preceding" the <replication package> stopwords and the three lines "after" that

+    To replicate, papers need to be downloaded first: we are NOT distributing the PDFtoTXT output(s) because that would infringe copyright!